Davidadebiyi/Making-Embedded-Systems-Course/assignments/week-2/project-board.md

 #### ADC

-It has one ADC, a 12-bit.
+It has one 12-bit ADC.

 ##### 12-bit ADC features